payneio/toolkit/docs/TOOL_CREATION_GUIDE.md

    - Check for environment variables with `os.environ.get("VARIABLE_NAME")` with fallbacks
    - Document any required environment variables in both the man page and README.md

-## Using the Make System
+## Make Targets

-- `make new-tool name=toolname` - Create a new tool skeleton (alternative to manual creation)
+Useful make commands for development:
+- `make install` - Install/reinstall all tools (use after changes)
-- `make bin` - Generate bin launcher scripts
+- `make check` - Run linting and type-checking
-- `make man` - Generate man pages (will not overwrite existing man pages)
+- `make test` - Run all tests
-- `make install` - Install tools to ~/.local/bin and man pages
+- `make clean` - Clean up generated files
-- `make all` - Run all necessary steps to build and install
+- `make all` - Build and install everything

 ## Python Dependencies